 1. Narrow down your options

 Once you've talked about the big-picture honeymoon concepts, make a list of your top destination sites and have your sweetheart do the same.
 Then pick one from each list and research those in more detail.
-"It's much easier to compare prices and amenities when you're only looking at a few choices," says Rizzo.
+"It's much easier to compare prices and amenities when you're only looking at a few choices," says Redmond.
 "And there's nothing worse than information overload and analysis paralysis."
 Give yourself a cutoff date for when you'd like to finalize your honeymoon destination so you can move your focus to the next aspects of planning.

 2. Set your budget and only consider destinations and trips that fit within that budget